xfoxawy/catchall-domain/README.md

 # Overview

-given the service scalability requirements, specifically on the massive amount events that need to be ingested I was faced with two options as datastores when it came to the design, my initial though was this seems like an analytical service, lets keep the service layer simple but open for horizontal scale and leverage a datastore capabilities to support the huge amount of writes.
+given the service scalability requirements, specifically on the massive amount events that need to be ingested I was faced with two options as datastores when it came to the design, my initial thought was this seems like an analytical service, lets keep the service layer simple but open for horizontal scale and leverage a datastore capabilities to support the huge amount of writes.

 ## Constraints